ConduitIO/conduit/docs/pipeline_semantics.md

 Between pipeline restarts, it is guaranteed that any message that is processed successfully by all nodes and not filtered out will be delivered to a destination connector at least once.
-Multiple deliveries can occur in pipelines with multiple destinations that stopped because of a negatively acknowledged record, or pipelines, where a destination negatively acknowledged a record and processed more messages after that.
+Multiple deliveries can occur in pipelines with multiple destinations that stopped because of a negatively acknowledged record, or pipelines where a destination negatively acknowledged a record and processed more messages after that.
 For this reason, we strongly recommend implementing the write operation of a destination connector in an idempotent way (if possible).